-The modernista factory Vapor Aymerich, Amat i Jover is one of the finest examples of industrial modernista architecture in Catalonia.
-Designed in 1906 by architect Lluís Muncunill, it is currently the headquarters of the Museu Nacional de la Ciència i la Tècnica de Catalunya (National Museum of Science and Industry of Catalonia, known as the mNACTEC).
+The Modernista Vapor Aymerich, Amat i Jover woollen mill is one of the finest examples of industrial Modernista architecture in Catalonia.
+Designed by the architect Lluís Muncunill and opened in 1908, it is currently the headquarters of the Museu Nacional de la Ciència i de la Tècnica de Catalunya - mNACTEC (Catalan National Museum of Science and Technology).

-With its characteristic roof of skylights and Catalan vaults supported by cast iron pillars, and a 42-metre high chimney, the entire process of transforming the wool was carried out in the building, from receiving the bails to its departure as finished textiles.
-The name the factory is popularly known by, the Vapor (steam), comes from its use of steam as a power source up until 1914.
+With its characteristic roof of Catalan-vaulted skylights supported by cast iron pillars, and a 42-metre high chimney, the building housed the entire process for transforming wool, from fleece to woven cloth.
+The name by which the mill is popularly known, 'El Vapor' (steam), refers to the steam engine that was its driving force until 1914.

 - In addition to the permanent, temporary and touring exhibitions, the Museum offers experiences in order to understand, at first hand, the technological, scientific and industrial processes.